Getting your licence - Graduated Licensing Scheme

 The rules and restrictions placed on L, P1 and P2 drivers are designed to help keep you safe as you develop your driving skills.

 The Graduated Licensing Scheme is a key component of the NSW Government’s commitment to road safety and the Towards Zero campaign to reduce the road toll.

 It takes at least 4 years to progress through all the licence stages.

-You need to complete 7 steps to progress from a learner to a full licence:
+From Monday 20 November 2017, you need to complete 6 steps to progress from a learner to a full licence:

 - Pass the Driver Knowledge Test to get your learner licence

 - If you're under 25, start supervised driving practice to work towards the 120 hours experience you need before you can sit your driving test.
 You also need to hold your learner licence for at least 10 months before progressing to step 3.
 If you're 25 or over, you can go straight to step 3.